 A day out in Hampi can really seem surreal.
 Sun baked stone boulders heaped precariously along lush green paddy fields and banana orchards provide a near ideal setting for 500 hundred year old stunning stone monuments lined up everywhere in this ancient city.
 Considering the popularity of this place in recent times, there are enough trails marked out for a regular tourist.
 However, beyond the realms of a regular guidebook, there are places which would interest a curious traveller.
-And goMowgli’s offbeat day tour around Hampi, is the perfect way to explore all of that.
+And goMowgli’s Girmit with mirchi Pass, which is an offbeat day tour around Hampi, is the perfect way to explore all of that.

 Given the landscape, it is easy to visualize that humans have lived on this land for thousands of years.
 The granite boulders and the rocky hills result in innumerable natural caves, the ideal habitat for a weather weary caveman.
 Apart from living in these caves, these ancient humans also decorated their primitive homes with intricate paintings like these.
 These paintings are anywhere from 10,000 years to 50,000 years old and are found everywhere in and around Hampi.
 You just need to know where to find them.
 Or you get on a day tour with goMowgli.